-- Participants who discontinue treatment with methadone and then resume opioid use should be made aware of the risks associated with opioid overdose, especially increased risk of death. - Participants and treating clinicians should be aware that acute pain requiring hospitalization, such as surgery or major trauma, often requires higher doses of opioids to overcome opioid tolerance.
-As many physicians are not comfortable treating addiction, participants should ask their prescribing clinician for a letter of support in these cases, stating that they take a medication for OUD, the dosage, and a suggested plan for pain control. - Low doses of methadone (less than 40 mg) are not shown to be effective in mitigating cravings. - The titration of methadone to an effective dose to reduce cravings is a slow process, and during this time, opioid use is not uncommon in patients.
+- Participants who discontinue treatment with methadone and then resume opioid use should be made aware of the risks associated with opioid overdose, especially increased risk of death. - The titration of methadone to an effective dose to reduce cravings is a slow process, and during this time opioid use is not uncommon in patients.
 An effective dose is reached when opioid craving and use have diminished while observing for opioid side effects such as sedation.

-Partial agonists, as the name implies, produce effects similar to full agonists but have fewer opioid-related side effects.
-Buprenorphine is the most effective partial agonist medication to reduce opioid craving and use and can be prescribed in any clinic where either a doctor (MD, DO) or advanced practice provider (physician assistant or nurse practitioner) has received extra training and an X-waiver on their Drug Enforcement Agency (DEA) license.
+Partial agonists, as the name implies, produce effects similar to those of full agonists but have fewer opioid-related side effects.
+Buprenorphine is the most effective partial agonist medication to reduce opioid craving and use and can be prescribed in any clinic where either a doctor (MD or DO) or advanced practice provider (physician assistant or nurse practitioner) has received extra training and an X-waiver on their Drug Enforcement Agency (DEA) license.